List of fraternities and sororities in Puerto Rico

 This is a list of social fraternities and sororities in Puerto Rico.
 There are several service, professional, and honorary fraternities and sororities from the United States which have chapters in Puerto Rico.
 The following list is composed of Greek Letter social organizations founded in Puerto Rico, by Puerto Ricans.
 The large majority don't have chapters outside the island.
 An exception to this is those organizations that are members of the Concilio Interfraternitario Puertorriqueño de la Florida, the five fraternities that are members of the CIPFI are also members of the Concilio Interfraternitario de Puerto Rico (CIPR) or Inter-Fraternity Council of Puerto Rico, along with the two oldest Puerto Rican sororities, those five fraternities and two sororities are considered as being the strongest.

 Traditionally Puerto Rican fraternity members would wear a ribbon or sash while in formal wear much like the band in German Fraternities.
+In April 2026 the government of Puerto Rico passed a law declaring every May 15 the Day of Fraternities and Sororities in Puerto Rico.